-Key to our program’s success at developing Systems Engineers who are well prepared to make a significant difference in the world is the M.Eng. project experience.
-These two-semester projects go beyond our diverse coursework and provide a more in-depth, low faculty to student ratio, opportunity to gain valuable experience in the application of the Systems Engineering.
+Key to the success of developing Systems Engineers who are well prepared to make a significant difference in the world is the M.Eng. project experience.
+These two-semester projects go beyond our diverse coursework and provide a more in-depth, hands on, and real-world opportunity to gain valuable experience in the application of Systems Engineering.

-Project topics are as diverse and as our student body and our facility, and new projects in cutting edge areas are being created every year.
-We encourage you to look at some of our on-going projects.
+We encourage you to look at some of our on-going projects listed in the M.Eng.
+Project Portal below.
 You may also want to view our faculty websites to learn more about some of their latest research projects.

 Past Systems Engineering M.Eng.
 Projects

 |Al George||Cornell FSAE||Cornell Racing||The goal of this project is to improve the information retention on the Cornell FSAE team using Systems Engineering.|

 |Al George||Cornell Racing||Vehicle & Powertrain Systems Integration||The purpose of this project is to help Cornell FSAE produce a competitive car for their first year as an electric team.|

 |David Erickson||Cornell HealthTech||INDAGO||The project INDAGO was created by a team member who worked with a pharmaceutical company and saw many problems when it came to navigation of the path towards clinical trials.
 INDAGO aims to mitigate the challenges researchers face when proceeding to clinical trials.|